Sitel (North Macedonia)

-Sitel Television (Macedonian: Сител Телевизија, Sitel Televizija) is the second private television channel in North Macedonia.
+Sitel Television (Macedonian: Сител Телевизија, Sitel Televizija) is a private television channel and national broadcaster from North Macedonia.

-Programmes
+History

 The headquarters of Sitel in Skopje.

 Sitel Television was founded on 17 September 1994, as the second private and independent TV station in North Macedonia.
 The current number of employees is approximately 150 (managing and editorial board, journalists, reporters, announcers, technical staff, marketing and administration) and there are also a large number of correspondents and external cooperators.
-Sitel TV airs various genres, including information, culture, arts, documentaries, entertainment, sports and children's programs.
+Sitel TV airs various genres, including Turkish drama, game shows, and informative podcasts.
 However, the main output is "informative programming", which includes central news bulletins aired at 19:00 and 23:00 (or 23:15), short news aired at 16:00, as well as round tables, interviews and dialogues.
 The channels evening news programming is presented by Ivan Kuzmanovski, Marjan Nikolovski, Valentin Nikoloski or Slavica Arsova, the latter of who also serves as the network's Chief News Editor.

-Polls of viewers have suggested that Sitel TV is the most watched television broadcaster in North Macedonia since the previously most popular A1 channel slipped into insolvency in 2011.

 In the beginning of 2007, Sitel TV began broadcasting its program through satellite, covering nations worldwide.
 Currently, the network broadcasts on Eutelsat 16A, Astra 3C, Eutelsat 172B and Intelsat 901 to audiences in Europe, Australia, USA and Canada.